-If you want the most out of your treadmill workout, then holding it with one hand and switching off with the other is NOT a smart way to walk.
+If you want the most out of a treadmill workout, then holding it with one hand and switching off with the other is NOT a smart way to walk or jog.

-Holding on with one hand (whether you switch off with the other hand or not) isn’t as bad as clinging on with both hands simultaneously, but it’s still an inefficient way to walk.
+Holding on with one hand (whether you switch off with the other hand or not) isn’t as bad as clinging on with both hands simultaneously, but it’s still an inefficient way to walk or jog.

-What’s especially peculiar about holding onto a treadmill with one hand alternating with the other is that I’ve seen this only with women – and only those who appear to be over age 45.
+What’s especially peculiar about holding onto a treadmill with one hand alternating with the other or the same hand throughout — is that I’ve seen this only with women – and only those who appear to be over age 45.

 I’ve been inside many gyms over a ton of years, so I’ve seen a LOT of people on treadmills.

 I can’t help notice the strange habits that men and women have when it comes to using these machines.

 Because I’ve always been a fitness and treadmill enthusiast (and am a former personal trainer), I always take note of how people use treadmills.

 And one of the strangest things I’ve observed is when someone holds on with one hand.